bruvellu/terebratalia-wnts/wnt.md

 ^1^Sars International Centre for Marine Molecular Biology, University of Bergen, Thormøhlensgate 55, 5006 Bergen, Norway.

-^2^ Max Planck Institute of Molecular Cell Biology and Genetics, Pfotenhauerstraße 108, 01307 Dresden, Germany.
+^2^Max Planck Institute of Molecular Cell Biology and Genetics, Pfotenhauerstraße 108, 01307 Dresden, Germany.

-^3^ Queen Mary University of London, School of Biological and Chemical Sciences, Mile End Road, Fogg Building, E1 4NS London, UK
+^3^Queen Mary University of London, School of Biological and Chemical Sciences, Mile End Road, Fogg Building, E1 4NS London, UK

 ^4^Department of Biological Sciences, Molecular Biology, University of Bergen, Thormøhlensgate 55, 5006 Bergen, Norway.

-^5^ Institute of Zoology, Friedrich Schiller University Jena, Erbertstraße 1, 07743 Jena, Germany
+^5^Institute of Zoology, Friedrich Schiller University Jena, Erbertstraße 1, 07743 Jena, Germany

 # Abstract

 Wnt signaling pathways play multiple roles in metazoan development.
-They can determine the polarity of embryonic axes, control cell fate and proliferation, and regulate tissue morphogenesis.
+They establish the polarity of embryonic axes, specify cell fate and proliferation, control the polarity of cells, and regulate tissue morphogenesis.
+How such distinct outcomes are regulated throughout development remains poorly understood.
-These different outcomes, however, are not directly regulated by individual ligands, but also depend on the presence of antagonists, and crucially, on the local availability of receptors.
+An emerging view suggests the developmental outcome of Wnt signaling depends not only on the identity of individual ligands, but on the availability of receptors, antagonists, and other pathway modulators in the tissue.
-To comprehend Wnt developmental roles, it is thus important to analyze the combined expression of ligand and receptor which is often lacking, in particular in understudied animal groups.
+Therefore, to comprehend Wnt regulation, it is crucial to elucidate the different local receptor contexts of Wnt activity throughout embryogenesis.
+Comprehensive spatiotemporal analyses of Wnt signaling combining the expression of ligands and receptors, however, are lacking for several animal groups.
 Here, we characterize the embryonic expression of Wnt signaling components in the brachiopod *Terebratalia transversa*, a spiralian with a larval body subdivided into distinct regions.
 We find that Frizzled receptors are expressed in broad, non-overlapping domains while Wnt ligands are expressed in narrower but more diverse overlapping territories showing an anteroposterior organization.
-The combinatorial expression of ligands, receptors, and antagonists, creates a series of unique transcriptional subregions along the anteroposterior axis which precede the formation of, and coincide with, the different morphological regions and boundaries of the brachiopod larval body.
+The combinatorial expression of ligands, receptors, and antagonists, creates a series of unique transcriptional territories along the anteroposterior axis which precede the formation of, and coincide with, the different morphological regions and boundaries of the brachiopod larval body.
 This suggests the differential activation of Wnt signaling may regulate the regional patterning and morphogenesis of the larval body subdivisions.
-Our comparative analysis indicates that while Frizzled expression is relatively conserved across metazoan groups, the expression of Wnts is evolutionary labile, suggesting that evolutionary shuffling of ligand--receptor context may act as a mechanism for the evolution of bilaterian axial diversity.
+We also find that while the expression of Frizzleds is conserved across metazoan groups, the expression of Wnts is variable, suggesting that the evolutionary shuffling of ligand expression to different receptor contexts may act as a mechanism for the evolution of bilaterian axial diversity.

 # Background